rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 Press down arrow key: move ship down

 -----Suggested improvements-----
-Settings like the number of lives could also be included in map.txt, to avoid recompiling when changing maps since they depend on each other.
-Other improvements to the gameplay could be considered as well.
+Settings the number of lives could also be included in map.txt, to avoid recompiling when changing maps since they depend on each other.
+Other improvements to the gameplay could be considered as well such as optimizing the collision detection by removing all cubes from play once the user passes them.